• Home

 Check out the common uses of the chart below:

-• You can use a Scatter Plot to investigate the relationship between key metrics (you’re actively tracking).
+• You can use a Point Plot in Excel to investigate the relationship between key metrics (you’re actively tracking).

 • You can use this chart in the quality control process as a corrective action approach, especially when investigating the causal factors of poor performance.

-Keep reading because, in the next section, we’ll reveal the best Scatter Plot maker you can use to visualize your data quickly and easily.
+Keep reading because, in the next section, we’ll reveal the best point chart maker you can use to visualize your data quickly and easily.

-How does Scatter Plot Displays Various Types of Relationships?
+How Does a Scatter Plot in Excel with 2 or 3 Variables Display Various Types of Relationships?

-The most common use of the Scatter Plot is to display the insights into two or three variables in your data.
+The most common use of this chart is to display the insights into two or three variables in your data.

 The relationships observed can be: